matrixinfer-ai/kthena/docs/proposal/router-observability.md

 ## 3. Conclusion

-This proposal defines a comprehensive observability framework for the infer-router that provides:
+This proposal defines a comprehensive observability framework for the kthena-router that provides:

 1. **Metrics**: Prometheus-compatible metrics covering HTTP requests, AI-specific token processing, rate limiting, and error tracking with carefully chosen labels to avoid high cardinality issues.